coderefinery/2022-03-22-workshop/content/join.md

     Also, the team gets emails direct from us and the HackMD links to ask questions.
 - **I'm an organization or group, I want to sponsor my community's teams!**
   - Great!
-You can do this with our without communicating with us.
+You can do this with or without communicating with us.
     Feel free to just make your own registration form and manage it if you want.
 Or talk with us organize them in our central Zoom.
     [Read more about local breakout